agshumate/Liftoff/README.md

   -gap_extend GE      gap extend penalty in exons when finding best mapping;
                       by default GE=1
 ```
-### Input and Output
+### Input
 The only required inputs are the reference genome sequence(fasta format), the target genome sequence(fasta format) and the reference annotation or feature database.
 If an annotation file is provided with the -g argument, a feature database will be built automatically and can be used for future lift overs by providing the -db argument.
-The output is a file in the same format as the reference annotation (GFF3 or GTF) for the target genome and a file with the IDs of unmapped genes.

 ### Feature Types
 By default, 'gene' features and all child features of genes (i.e. trancripts, mRNA, exons, CDS, UTRs) will be lifted over.
 The -f parameter can be used to specify a file containing a list of additional parent feature types you wish to lift-over.
 Note: feature IDs must be unique for every feature and may not contain spaces.